etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

     The output must be a "BUILD SUCCESSFUL" message.

-## Fork the dummy application
+## Add the dummy application

-2. To start with it requires a fork of the dummy application [subapp](https://github.com/etendosoftware/com.etendoerp.subapp.base){target="_blank"} and clone it inside the modules folder in the Etendo environment.
+1. To start you must download the latest version of the [Dummy sub application zip](https://github.com/etendosoftware/subapp/releases){target="_blank"}  file and unzip it from the module you have just created.
-    ``` bash title="Terminal"
-    git clone git@github.com:etendosoftware/subapp.git
-    ```

     ![modules.png](/assets/developer-guide/etendo-mobile/create-new-subapplication/modules.png)

-1. In a terminal in `modules/com.etendoerp.subapp.base/subapp` to be able to install the depedencies declared in the package.json and for it the following command would be executed.
+2. In a terminal in `modules/<java package>/subapp` install the depedencies declared in the package.json and for it the following command would be executed.
-    Install the dependencies
     ``` bash title="Terminal"
     yarn install
     ```

 ## Dynamic app window
-This is a window in which dynamic applications can be configured to open from the Etendo Mobile application.
-To do this we create a record in this window we declare the module, the name of the application and the location of the building of our application.
+In the `Dynamic App` window the dynamic applications are configured to use them from the Etendo Mobile application.
+To do this, a record is created in which the module to which it belongs, the name of the application and the location of the build of the sub-application is declared.

-After selecting this record in the DYNAMIC APP VERSION tab you should add a version name, the name of our built file and check the "is Development" checkbox to true, which will allow the developer to use a development URL and not a productive one inside Etendo Mobile.
+After selecting this record in the `Dynamic App Version` tab we must add the version name, the name of the build file and check the box "is Development" to true, which will allow the developer to use a development URL and not a productive one inside Etendo Mobile.
 For more information check the [Dynamic App](/products/etendo-classic/user-guide/general-setup/application/#dynamic-app){target="_blank"}.

 | Variable                | Description                                                      | Example Value                          |
 | ----------------------- | ---------------------------------------------------------------- | ------------------                     |